Joseph Morales (fighter): Post-UFC career

 Morales made his return to mixed martial arts, after a three year absence from the sport, to face Kevin Wirth at Cage Warriors 126 on August 1, 2021.
 Morales won the fight by unanimous decision.

 Morales faced Sidemar Honorio on March 4, 2022, at Cage Warriors 133.
 He won the bout via split decision.

 Morales won the A1C Flyweight Championship on February 3, 2023, submitting Anthony Do in the third round via triangle choke.

 The Ultimate Fighter 33

 Morales competed in the thirty-third season of The Ultimate Fighter, where he defeated Eduardo Henrique in the quarterfinal via first round submission, and then defeated Imanol Rodriguez in the semi final via split decision.

 Morales faced Alibi Idiris in the tournament final on August 16, 2025, at UFC 319.
 He won the fight via a triangle choke in round two to become The Ultimate Fighter season 33 winner.

 Return to UFC

 Morales faced Matt Schnell on November 8, 2025, at UFC Fight Night 264.
 He won the fight via guillotine choke submission in the first round.

+Morales faced former two-time UFC Flyweight Champion Brandon Moreno on September 12, 2026 at UFC Fight Night 288.
+He lost the fight by split decision.
+6 out of 9 media outlets scored the bout for Morales.